 - Is it some brave human rescuer?
 No.

 They free themselves from the chains around their necks.
-They are the ones who escape their own captivity.
+They escape their own captivity.

 Even though Godʼs grace was at work, and even though an angel did miraculous things, at some level, Peter had to rescue himself.

 VERSE 3.
 For the LORD says, “You were sold for nothing; and you will be redeemed without money.”

 VERSE 4.
 For the Lord GOD says: “My people went down at the first into Egypt to live there: and the Assyrian has oppressed them without cause.